History of books: Introduction to printing

 Movable type in the Arabic script was initially created by European printing presses.
 In the 1530s, the first Quran had been printed in Venice by Paganino Paganini.
-The embrace of the printing press by the general public in the Arab and Persian worlds occurred in the 18th century CE, despite having been introduced in Europe three centuries earlier.
+The embrace of the printing press by the general public in the Arab and Persian worlds occurred in the 18th century, despite having been introduced in Europe three centuries earlier.
 The first Arabic printing press was established in Constantinople in 1720 under the reign of Sultan Ahmed III.

 In 1815, Muhammad Ali Pasha sent artisans to Milan to learn the principles of printing in order to set up a press in Egypt.
 The Bulaq Press was established in 1822 and was headed by Nikula al-Masabiki from Syria, who designed the Arabic typesets.
 The first published book by the printing press was an Italian–Arabic dictionary.

 Lithographic printmaking was introduced as a way of mechanical reproduction of text and image by the 19th century CE, shortly after its invention in the Kingdom of Bavaria.
 The first Persian book to be printed by lithography was a copy of the Quran, using a printing press imported from Russia to the city of Tabriz.
 Despite the use of movable typography diminishing between 1852 and 1872, the process of printing from stone lithography flourished in Islamic book production.
 The advantage of lithography included the medium being well suited to adapt the well established artistic traditions found in traditional Islamic manuscripts.
-In Persia in the mid 1800s, several "mixed-media" codices were created, employing a hybrid range of both handwritten scribed portions and printed matter.
+In Persia in the mid-1800s, several "mixed-media" codices were created, employing a hybrid range of both handwritten scribed portions and printed matter.

 By the late 1800s movable type increased in popularity again.
 In Egypt, the majority of the 10,205 books printed from 1822 to 1900 were through letterpress printing.
 As the arts pertaining to manuscript production such as miniature painting and bookbinding decreased in popularity in the 20th century CE, calligraphy and the art of writing still remain popular.